Heidi Mok Past Projects

 My Role

-As a designer, I started by gathering information to get the lay of the land.
-We did not have a dedicated product manager so I took on the responsibility of writing requirements and managing stakeholders throughout the process.
-I followed an end-to-end design process and worked primarily with three developers in an iterative way to ship the UI.
+I started by gathering information to get the lay of the land.
+We did not have a dedicated product manager so I helped define requirements and manage stakeholders throughout the process.
 To overcome key challenges, I focused on several strategies: (1) More engagement with Japan-based stakeholders to build trust (2) First hand experience of integrating and operating a robot cell to learn by doing (3) Utilizing a new design system to improve consistency, efficiency, and match industry colours.

 A Few Key Learnings